harrycresswell/harry/content/writing/23-02-07-safer-internet-day/index.md

 [Tor](https://www.torproject.org/) is another popular privacy browser which comes pre-installed with privacy add-ons, encryption, and an advanced proxy.

 [Firefox Focus](https://www.mozilla.org/en-US/firefox/browsers/mobile/focus/) offers simple ”one tab only” private mobile browsing.
-It has swiftly become my browser of choice on iOS.
+It has swiftly become my iOS browser of choice.

 ## Use a privacy search engine